davewhiteland/compsci-superbasics/collections/_command-line/options.md

 > information about _how_.

 Options usually control _how_ a command runs.
 They begin with a hyphen (-) immediately followed by a letter indicating _which_ option it is.
-The hypen is crucial: it's how the computer knows it's an option and not an argument.
+The hyphen is crucial: it's how the computer knows it's an option and not an argument.

 Every command will have its own options.
 Some have none (but in Unix, this is